tedpearson/ForecastMetrics/README.md

   - which weather sources to enable
   - add your own key for limited access/pay sources

-- Place the config file either in the same directory with weather2influxdb, in `/usr/local/etc/`, or in a `config` directory next to weather2influxdb.
+- Place the config file either in the same directory with forecastmetrics, in `/usr/local/etc/`, or in a `config` directory next to forecastmetrics.

 ### Run
 There are no command line options, so just run the binary like this:

-    ./weather2influxdb
+    ./forecastmetrics

 ## Grafana Dashboard
 I've included my [grafana dashboard definition](grafana/dashboard.json) in the repo.